passeronero7/passeronero7/README.md

 - 👋 Hi, I’m @passeronero7
 - 👀 I’m interested in AI, Data Science, ML, Cloud Engineering, DevSecOps
-- 🌱 I’m currently learning Data Science and Cloud Stack
+- 🌱 I’m currently learning and working on Data Science themes and DevOps stack

 Nice to meet you!